gydpku/Data_Synthesis_RL/README.md

 sh activate.sh
 ```

-### 3. Configure OpenAI Key
+### 3. Configure OpenAI Key and wandb key

 Place your OpenAI key in `model_inference/openai_call.py`
+Place your Wandb key in `TinyZero/train_RL_base.sh`

 ### 4. Create Your Task-Specific Evaluation Folder

 Create a new directory for your task within `src/eval/tasks/`.
 This folder handles task-specific logic for the data generation and evaluation process and must include the following five Python scripts:

 * `process_label.py`: Extracts the ground truth label from the human-labeled output of a test sample.
-* `process_prediction.py`: Extracts the model's prediction from its full response to a test sample.
+* `process_prediction.py`: Extracts the model's prediction result from its full response to a test sample.
 * `eval_function.py`: Compares the extracted prediction with the ground truth label.
 * `get_output_instruction.py`: Provides the specific output format instruction for the model.
+* `get_input_instruction.py`: Provides the specific input format instruction for the model.
-* `process_and_save_dataset.py`: Transforms raw training data into the format required for RL training.
+* `process_and_save_dataset.py`: download the test dataset and transforms it and synthesis training data into the format required for RL training.

 ### 5. Define the Reward Function for RL Training